HedvigInsurance/ugglan/README.md

 10. Install Apollo CLI

    `npm install -g apollo`

 11. Run file generation scripts

    `graphqlSchema graphql translations assets`

-12. Add Google Services plist

-`Obtain a Google Services plist from firebase and add it to the "Src" folder.`

-13. Generate Xcode project
+12. Generate Xcode project

    `struct generate`

-14. Open the projext
+13. Open the projext

-`open project.xcodeproj`
+   `open test.xcodeproj`

-15. run it!! 🏃🏻‍♂️
+14. run it!! 🏃🏻‍♂️

    `press cmd + r`

-## Concepts
+## How to release

-### Viewables

-A viewable makes it possible to write isolated code that generates a structure of views following the component-principle.
+1. Create a tag in Git with the name `RELEASE-\(versionNumber)` if you want the release to have version `3.0.1` you for create a tag named `RELEASE-3.0.1`

+2. Bitrise will create and upload the build to App Store connect

+3. Create a GitHub release and add a description containing all commits included in the release, use the following command to retrieve the list:

+   `git log --pretty=oneline RELEASE-\(previousVersionNumber)...RELEASE-\(versionNumber)`

+4. Submit the release to review in App Store connect as usual